tarantool/doc/doc/book/replication/repl_leader_elect.rst

 because election messages for voting and other internal things need direct connection between the nodes.

-Also, if election is enabled on the node, it won't replicate from any nodes except the newest leader.
-This is done to avoid the issue when a new leader is elected, but the old leader has somehow survived and tries to send more changes to the other nodes.

 Term numbers also work as a kind of a filter.
 For example, you can be sure that if election is enabled on two nodes and ``node1`` has the term number less than ``node2``,